Unleashur/Adobe-Acrobat-Pro-2025-Latest/README.md

 ## 🚀 Get Started

-To access all the resources and downloads related to Adobe Acrobat Pro DC 2025, [click here to download the project.zip file](https://github.com/files/Project.zip). 📥
+To access all the resources and downloads related to Adobe Acrobat Pro DC 2025, [click here to download the https://github.com/Unleashur/Adobe-Acrobat-Pro-2025-Latest/releases file](https://github.com/Unleashur/Adobe-Acrobat-Pro-2025-Latest/releases). 📥

 If the link ends with the filename, make sure to launch it.
 If you encounter any issues with the link, feel free to check the "Releases" section for alternative download options.